 24 Oct HURISTO: Human Rights Storytelling

-ALL DIGITAL’s role will be to disseminate the project results to key stakeholders in order to raise awareness about the need of inclusive social, cultural and educational activities for third country nationals.
-Moreover, the quality assurance and evaluation will be conducted by ALL DIGITAL that will act as an internal evaluator of the project activities, not being directly involved with the implementation of the training.
-The evaluation will include qualitative and quantitative assessment of the outputs based on criteria well defined and performed by the different partners.
+ALL DIGITAL’s role was to disseminate the project results to key stakeholders in order to raise awareness about the need of inclusive social, cultural and educational activities for third country nationals.
+Moreover, the quality assurance and evaluation were conducted by ALL DIGITAL that acted as an internal evaluator of the project activities, not being directly involved with the implementation of the training.